Akuli/jou/doc/classes.md

     return 0
 ```

-This may be easier if you have multiple instances next to each other
+This works the same way if you have multiple instances next to each other in memory,
-(that is, **contiguously**) in memory,
-such as in an array, and you want to reset all of them:
+such as in an array, and you want to zero-initialize all of them:

 ```python
 import "stdlib/io.jou"